ikonst/android-dl/README.md

     LOCAL_MODULE := foo
     LOCAL_SRC_FILES := foo.c
-    LOCAL_C_INCLUDES :=
-    LOCAL_SHARED_LIBRARIES := android-dl
+    LOCAL_SHARED_LIBRARIES := bar baz android-dl

     include $(BUILD_SHARED_LIBRARY)

-For more information about importing NDK modules, see docs/IMPORT-MODULE.html in the Android NDK tree.
+For more information about importing NDK modules, see `docs/IMPORT-MODULE.html` in the Android NDK tree.

 For your Java code:

-* Copy `src/android_dl` to your `src` directory.
+* Copy *src/android-dl* to your *src* directory.
 * Within your main activity's `onCreate`, call `AndroidDl.initialize( getApplicationInfo().nativeLibraryDir )`.
 * Within your Java code, use `AndroidDl.loadLibrary(libName)` instead of `System.loadLibrary(libName)`.